Adobe-Marketing-Cloud/aep-sdks-documentation/using-mobile-extensions/mobile-core/rules-engine/rules-engine-consequence-details.md

 ## Analytics consequence

+This rule consequence is currently handled by the Adobe Analytics mobile extension.

 | Friendly name   | Key          | Type   | Description                                                  |
 | --------------- | ------------ | ------ | ------------------------------------------------------------ |
 | Action          | action       | string | *(Optional)* If provided, this value will be used as the action parameter in a trackAction call. |